CHW Training and Curriculum Development

 Experienced CHWs and CHW allies facilitating learning to grow our professional workforce

-Why train with the Community Health Worker Institute
+Why train with the Center for Community Health Alignment?

-What are the benefits of the CHWI Core Competency Training ?
+What are the benefits of the CCHA Core Competency Training ?

 Not only does the training serve as an experiential learning opportunity that provides participants with the firm foundational knowledge necessary to begin work as a Community Health Worker, but the training also is a gateway to certification eligibility.
 After all phases of training have been completed, training participants will be prepared and eligible to sit for the South Carolina Community Health Worker Exam (administered by the South Carolina Community Health Worker Association).